idugalic/axon-extension-spring-cloud-stream/README.md

 # Axon Spring Cloud Stream Extension

+[Axon](https://axoniq.io/) includes both a programming model as well as specialized infrastructure to provide enterprise ready operational support for the programming model - especially for scaling and distributing mission critical business applications.

+The programming model is provided by the popular [Axon Framework](https://axoniq.io/product-overview/axon-framework) while [Axon Server](https://axoniq.io/product-overview/axon-server) is the infrastructure part of Axon.

 Spring Cloud Stream is built on the concepts and patterns defined by [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/) and relies in its internal implementation on an already established and popular implementation of Enterprise Integration Patterns within the Spring portfolio of projects: [Spring Integration](https://projects.spring.io/spring-integration/) framework.

 So its only natural for it to support the foundation, semantics, and configuration options that are already established by Spring Integration

 Spring Cloud Stream already provides binding interfaces for typical message exchange contracts, which include: